mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 11, 2018
+- Rebuild centos labs, move lamp derivatives to use lamp.xtr for waitparam and force httpd to wait for that to finish.

 September 7, 2018
 - Add CyberCIEGE as a lab
 - read\_pre.txt information display prior to pull of images, and chance to bail.